developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 ### start()
 Performs a soft trigger start, initiating a scan without pressing the hardware trigger.
-If the scan does not result in a decode it is necessary to perform a soft stop before another soft start.
+If the scan does not result in a decode, it is necessary to perform a soft stop before initiating another soft start.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>